-D. Data validation
+D. Data Validation

-The data collected were verified by two NPO researchers, working independently, and reconciling any discrepancies in their analyses.
+The data collected were verified by three NPO researchers, working independently, and reconciling any discrepancies in their analyses.
 After the data were verified internally, NPO shared the data with the Ohio Judicial Conference.
 At NPO's request, the Ohio Judicial Conference shared the data with all Ohio county courts that handle domestic relations cases.
 NPO requested that these courts review the data to ensure the accuracy of the data on which NPO's evaluation would be made.
-Just three county courts responded to this request.
+Five county courts responded to this request, in one case conveying a very recently enacted local parenting time rule.
+Prior to publication of the report, the Ohio Judicial Conference shared a pre-release version of the report for a final opportunity to make corrections.
+No responses were received to this invitation.

 NPO is committed to ensuring the accuracy of the data on which its analysis and grading are based.
-Reports of errors or material changes in courts' local parenting time rules should be sent by email to the report's lead author, Donald C. Hubin, Ph.D.
+Reports of errors or material changes in courts' local parenting time rules should be sent by email to the report's lead author, Donald C. Hubin, PhD.
 The online interactive map associated with this report has been and will continue to be updated in a timely fashion as we learn of changes to courts parenting time schedules.